Meet the team

 Current local priorities

 Consultation with the community has identified the following priorities that we will be concentrating on over the coming months:

-To reduce the amount of anti-social driving around the area of Springfield Road.
+To reduce the amount of cycle theft in the area of Clarendon Park.

-To reduce the amount of parking issues outside of the local schools.
+To reduce the amount of burglaries in the area of Clarendon Park.